K-12 School Resources: Indian Education for All

 Plains Indian Art Trunk

 This trunk fosters an understanding and appreciation for the culture of Plains Indian people.
 Materials in the trunk include examples of traditional Plains Indian arts such as: bead work; quill work; and painted objects.
-A teacher’s guide is enclosed.
+A teacher’s guide and curriculum are enclosed.

 Weight: 51 lbs.
 Size: 30 x 15 x 15 inches